Hottest season on record: Merciless Phoenix heat blasts by all-time monthly, summer milestones

 A combination of a weather pattern conducive to heat, urbanization and long-term, human-caused climate change all played a role in Phoenix’s historically hot summer.

-Phoenix’s temperatures have trended upward for many decades due to urban sprawl and the associated increase in heat-absorbing surfaces such as asphalt and concrete.
+Phoenix’s temperatures have trended upward for many decades because of urban sprawl and the associated increase in heat-absorbing surfaces such as asphalt and concrete.
 Simultaneously, atmospheric concentrations of greenhouse gases in the atmosphere have increased, causing temperatures around the world, and in Arizona, to increase.
 The background warming — which is especially significant in Arizona compared with other states — dramatically increases the odds of heat extremes.

 According to an analysis from Climate Central, a climate change research and communications nonprofit, the average low temperature in the city has sprinted upward by 5.5 degrees since 1970.
 Phoenix ranks fourth on its list of fastest-warming cities, with average temperatures climbing 4.3 degrees between 1970 and 2018, the group found.

-This summer, the heat was intensified by a lack of clouds, rain and storm activity due to a weaker-than-usual summer monsoon, which typically runs from July into early fall.
-The Weather Service noted 2020 is in the running for the lowest number of lightning strikes during the monsoon season on record in Phoenix.
+This summer, the heat was intensified by a lack of clouds, rain and storm activity because of a weaker-than-usual summer monsoon, which typically runs from July into early fall.
+The Weather Service noted that 2020 is in the running for the lowest number of lightning strikes during the monsoon season on record in Phoenix.

-Since July, an unusually strong and persistent area of high pressure, or heat dome, has sprawled over the western United States, setting records not only in Phoenix but also in Tucson and many other locations west of the continental divide.
+Since July, an unusually strong and persistent area of high pressure, or heat dome, has sprawled over the West, setting records not only in Phoenix but also in Tucson and many other locations west of the continental divide.

-Due to the heat and lack of monsoon rainfall, much of the Southwest is in the throes of a major and expanding drought.
+Because of the heat and lack of monsoon rainfall, much of the Southwest is in the throes of a major and expanding drought.
 The dryness sets up a self-reinforcing feedback cycle in which a drier land surface makes it possible for air temperatures to heat up faster, with less solar radiation going toward evaporating water.

 A silent killer

-With increasingly hot summers, the risk of heat-related illnesses and deaths is on the upswing.
+With increasingly hot summers, the risk of heat-related illnesses and deaths is rising.
 Heat is a silent but efficient killer.
 Over the past 10- and 30-year periods, it has killed more people than any other weather hazard in the country.

 Heat also preys upon inequality, as a recent story from the Arizona Republic documents, with increases in heat-related deaths largely affecting homeless people and low-income families without access to air conditioning.